KislakCenter/digital-beehive/_alpha1/alpha_0086.md

 label: Blockhead
 location: "<a href='/digital-beehive/toc/toc1_427/'>Full Page</a>"
 issue: It is unclear whether "It. nick-name" should be considered a cross-reference.|The point of reference for "Stupidity" is unclear.
+Pastorius perhaps intends numerical entry 711 [Stupidity].
+also_in_entry:
 order: '085'
 layout: alpha_item
 collection: alpha1